-If you’re having withdrawal from the recent season finale (let’s face it, who isn’t?), you may want to take some inspiration from the show’s classic, mystical and intriguing characters.
+Have you been having withdrawal from Game of Thrones?
+You may want to take some inspiration from the show’s classic, mystical and intriguing characters.
 Read on to find out which Game of Thrones baby names are the most popular.

 Meaning ‘queen’ in fictional Dothraki, Khaleesi has jumped into the top 1,000 names in the US (according to the Social Security Administration).
 In 2014, there were 369 babies registered with the name Khaleesi, with a further 370 reported in 2016 figures.